Amy Chua: Personal life

 Chua lives in New Haven, Connecticut, and is married to Yale Law School professor Jed Rubenfeld.
-The couple has two daughters.
+The couple has two daughters and a grandson.

 Chua's elder daughter, Sophia Chua-Rubenfeld Bravo, is a graduate of Harvard University and Yale Law School.
 Sophia previously served as a clerk for Judge Britt C. Grant, U.S. Court of Appeals, Eleventh Circuit (2018–2019) and clerk for Supreme Court Justice Brett Kavanaugh (2019–2020).
 She is currently an attorney based in Atlanta, Georgia.

 Chua's youngest daughter, Lulu Chua-Rubenfeld, is a graduate of Harvard University and Harvard Law School.
 Lulu previously served as a judicial law clerk for Judge Roy K. Altman, U.S. District Court for The Southern District of Florida (2023–2024) and judicial law clerk for Judge Barbara Lagoa, U.S. Court of Appeals (2024–2025).

 Television appearances

 Chua has made appearances on various TV programs.
 Some include The Today Show, Good Morning America, The View, Charlie Rose, and Real Time with Bill Maher.